Compsognathus: Discovery and species

 Compsognathus is known from two almost complete skeletons.
-The German specimen (specimen number BSP AS I 563) stems from limestone deposits in Bavaria and was part of the collection of the physician and fossil collector Joseph Oberndorfer.
+The German specimen (specimen number BSP AS I 563) stems from limestone deposits in Bavaria and was part of the collection of physician and fossil collector Joseph Oberndorfer.
 Oberndorfer lent the specimen to paleontologist Johann A. Wagner, who published a brief discussion in 1859, where he coined the name Compsognathus longipes.
 Wagner did not recognise Compsognathus as a dinosaur, but instead described it as one of the "most curious forms among the lizards".
 He published a more detailed description in 1861.
 In 1866, Oberndorfer's collection, including the Compsognathus specimen, was acquired by the paleontological state collection in Munich.

-Both the year of discovery and the exact locality of the German specimen are unknown, possibly because Oberndorfer did not reveal details of the discovery to prevent other collectors from exploiting the locality.
+The year of discovery and the exact locality of the German specimen are unknown, possibly because Oberndorfer did not reveal details of the discovery to prevent other collectors from exploiting the locality; later authors have suggested that the German specimen was probably discovered during the 1850s.
 Weathering of the slab on which the fossil is preserved indicates that it was collected from a pile of waste rock left behind by quarrying.
 The specimen either stems from Jachenhausen or the region Riedenburg–Kehlheim.
 All possible localities are part of lagoonal deposits of the Painten Formation, and date to the latest part of the late Kimmeridgian or the earlier part of the early Tithonian.
 In the Jurassic, the region was part of the Solnhofen archipelago.
 The limestone of the area, the Solnhofen limestone, had been quarried for centuries, and yielded such well-preserved fossils as Archaeopteryx with feather impressions and pterosaurs with imprints of their wing membranes.

 In two publications in 1868 and 1870, Thomas Huxley, a major proponent of Charles Darwin's theory of evolution, compared Compsognathus with Archaeopteryx, which was considered the earliest known bird.
-Following earlier suggestions by Karl Gegenbaur and Edward Drinker Cope, Huxley found that Archaeopteryx was closely similar to Compsognathus, and referred to the latter as a "bird-like reptile".
+Following earlier suggestions by Carl Gegenbaur and Edward Drinker Cope, Huxley found that Archaeopteryx was closely similar to Compsognathus, and referred to the latter as a "bird-like reptile".
 He concluded that birds must have evolved from dinosaurs, an assessment that established Compsognathus as one of the most widely known dinosaurs.
 The specimen has since been studied by many prominent paleontologists, including Othniel Charles Marsh, who visited Munich in 1881.
 The German paleontologist J.G.
 Baur, who worked as an assistant of Marsh, removed the right ankle from the slab for illustration and study; this removed part got lost since.
 Although Baur published a detailed study of the ankle in 1882, which is now the only available source of information of this part of the skeleton, his reconstruction was later found to be inconsistent with corresponding impressions on the slab.
 John Ostrom thoroughly described the German specimen as well as the newly discovered French specimen in 1978, making Compsognathus one of the best-known small theropods at that time.
+He also concluded that the German specimen likely belongs to an immature individual.